ampproject/amphtml/extensions/amp-video-docking/amp-video-docking.md

 to a custom positioned element via the `dock` attribute.

-If this attribute is present and the video is playing manually, the video will be "docked" and fixed to a corner or a custom position when the user scrolls out of the video component's visual area.
+If this attribute is present and the video is playing manually, the video will be "docked" and float on a corner or a custom position when the user scrolls out of the video component's visual area.
 If the user scrolls back, the video reverts to its original static position.

 - The video can be docked to a default corner or to a custom fixed position.